Pairwise optimal coupling of multiple random variables: Open Questions

 \subsection{Acknowledgements.}

 OA is supported in part by NSERC.
-We are grateful to Russ Lyons for helpful comments on earlier versions of this manuscript, and to Alessio Figalli and Young-Heon Kim for pointing out the bound \eqref{eq:MMOT} in the context of multi-marginal optimal transport.
+We are grateful to Russ Lyons for helpful comments on earlier versions of this manuscript, to Noga Alon for the idea for \cref{prop:near1}, to Alessio Figalli and Young-Heon Kim for pointing out the bound \eqref{eq:MMOT} in the context of multi-marginal optimal transport, and to Oded Regev and the anonymous reviewers for bringing to our attention some of the existing literature and other comments.